theupdateframework/python-tuf/tuf/README.md

 ```

 #### Delegate to Hashed Bins ####
+For software update systems with a large number of target files, delegating to
+hashed bins

 A large number of target files may also be distributed to multiple hashed bins
 (delegated roles).
 The metadata files of delegated roles will be nearly equal in size